Contact 3-manifolds, holomorphic curves and intersection theory: Curves with punctures

 Assume $(W,\omega)$ is a $2n$-dimensional symplectic cobordism with

-$(\widehat{W},\hat{\omega})$ denotes its completion and $J \in \jJ(\omega,\alpha_+,\alpha_-)$; see \S\ref{sec:punctured} for the relevant definitions.
+$(\widehat{W},\widehat{\omega})$ denotes its completion and $J \in \jJ(\omega,\alpha_+,\alpha_-)$; see \S\ref{sec:punctured} for the relevant definitions.
 Consider an asymptotically cylindrical $J$-holomorphic curve $u : (\dot{\Sigma} = \Sigma\setminus\Gamma,j) \to (\widehat{W},J)$ asymptotic to nondegenerate\footnote{Most of this discussion can also be generalized to allow Reeb orbits in Morse-Bott nondegenerate families, though the index formula becomes more complicated (see e.g.~\cites{Bourgeois:thesis,Wendl:automatic}).
-In general, the linearised Cauchy-Riemann operator is not Fredholm (and thus the moduli space is not well behaved) unless some nondegeneracy condition is imposed on the ends.} Reeb orbits $\gamma_z$ in $M_\pm$ at its positive/negative punctures $z \in \Gamma^\pm \subset \Sigma$.
+In general, the linearized Cauchy-Riemann operator is not Fredholm (and thus the moduli space is not well behaved) unless some nondegeneracy condition is imposed on the ends.} Reeb orbits $\gamma_z$ in $M_\pm$ at its positive/negative punctures $z \in \Gamma^\pm \subset \Sigma$.
 The index formula for $u$ can be expressed in terms of the Conley-Zehnder indices of its asymptotic orbits, but this requires a choice of normal trivialization along each orbit.
 We shall therefore fix an arbitrary choice of trivialization of $\gamma^*\xi_\pm$ for every Reeb orbit $\gamma$ in $M_\pm$, and denote this choice collectively by~$\tau$.
 The Conley-Zehnder index of $\gamma$ relative to~$\tau$ will then be denoted by $\muCZ^\tau(\gamma)$, and we write the \defin{index} of $u$ as

 where $c_1^\tau(u^*T\widehat{W})$ denotes the \emph{relative first Chern number} of the complex vector bundle $(u^*T\widehat{W},J) \to \dot{\Sigma}$; cf.~\S\ref{sec:puncturedFoliations}.
 One can check that the sum on the right hand side of \eqref{eqn:indexPunctured} does not depend on the choice~$\tau$.
-As with closed curves, $\ind(u)$ is also called the \defin{virtual dimension} of the connected component of $\mM_g(\widehat{W},J)$ containing~$u$; one can show in fact that it only depends on the Reeb orbits, the genus, and the \emph{relative homology class} represented by the continuous map $\bar{u} : \overline{\Sigma} \to \overline{W}$.
+As with closed curves, $\ind(u)$ is also called the \defin{virtual dimension} of the connected component of $\mM_g(\widehat{W},J)$ containing~$u$; one can show in fact that it only depends on the Reeb orbits, the genus, and the relative homology class of~$u$.

 A curve $u : (\dot{\Sigma},j) \to (\widehat{W},J)$ in $\mM_g(\widehat{W},J)$ is \defin{multiply covered} whenever it can be written as $u = v \circ \varphi$ for some $v : (\dot{\Sigma}',j') \to (\widehat{W},J)$ in $\mM_{g'}(\widehat{W},J)$ and a holomorphic map